Daniel Hendler: Early life

-Born in Montevideo, Uruguay in 1976, Hendler was raised in the neighborhood of Buceo, and also lived in Pocitos, and Cordón.
-He grew up in a family of Jewish heritage; his father was a merchant and his mother a keen theatergoer.
-During his youth, Hendler used to play basketball in Hebraica and soccer.
-He attended the primary Colegio Integral, Hendler said, "I studied in a Jewish school and I feel I went through a phase where I wanted to distance from that environment, to discern better what I was surrounded with, what I wanted to choose and what I didn't from that set of values."
+Hendler was born in Montevideo, Uruguay in 1976, to a Jewish family.
+He was raised in the Buceo, Pocitos and Cordón neighborhoods.
+His father was a merchant and his mother a keen theatergoer.
+He attended the Jewish school Escuela Integral and played basketball at Hebraica Macabi.

 Atypically, he had two bar mitzvah ceremonies because his parents were separated since he was five years old.
 While he's Jewish, he's not religious and does not believe in God.
 At 14, he began doing theater with some friends.

-He was assistant professor and head of drama at the Catholic University of Montevideo.
+He was assistant professor and head of drama at the Catholic University of Uruguay in Montevideo.
 In 1994, he started to train in acting.
 He, with a number of friends, created the theatre group "Acapara el 522" (Here-stops the 522), a sort of inside joke and pun where the bus line stop in his hometown.
 They appeared at the "Youth Contest of Theater in Montevideo", competing with over a hundred plays, and won, "Since then, we made five works, of which three were written and directed by me, another by a friend, and the other by Leo Maslíah, who is like a friend of the group," said Hendler.
 During his time in "Acapara el 522," he was linked with musician and writer Leo Maslíah, with whom he made a literary workshop, adapted one of his stories, and was directed in the play Abulimia.
 He also made some short films with Pablo Stoll and Juan Pablo Rebella.

 Hendler spent almost five years in the University of Architecture of Montevideo, plus some other years of theatrical training.
 First, he wanted to be an actor, then musician (studied guitar for several years), then architect, but finally decided on acting.
 One of his first experiences as an actor was in the play Rompiendo códigos.

 Among his main influences he mentions Roberto Jones, Roberto Fontana, Walter Reyno, Jorge Bolani, Pablo Stoll, and Juan Pablo Rebella.